Sesame Street international co-productions: Production

 The co-productions consisted of unique characters, sets, and curricula designed to meet the needs of their own children.
 Cole reported that the goal of the co-productions was to provide children in each country a program that reflected their country's culture, local values, and educational priorities.
 She stated that this cultural specificity was the reason for the co-productions' success, popularity, and educational impact.
 The co-productions combined universal curriculum goals that were common around the world with educational content that specifically addressed the needs of children in each country.
 Another goal of the international co-productions of Sesame Street was, as executive producer Lutrelle Horne stated in 1987, the improvement of "the overall quality of a country's television".
 He added, "We give a country a model of how television can be used effectively to address people's needs".

-U.S. cast members Kevin Clash and Marty Robinson have cast and trained the international puppeteers.
+American cast members Kevin Clash and Marty Robinson have cast and trained the international puppeteers.
 At first, Muppet builder Kermit Love constructed the puppets for the new shows in the U.S. According to Gikow in 2009, Jim Henson's Creature Shop, overseen by Connie Peterson, has taken over puppet creation.
 The producers of Sisimpur, the Bangladesh co-production, created their own traditional puppets because their puppet-making craft is thousands of years old and an important part of their culture.
 The producers of each co-production developed and built their own sets, live-action videos, and animations in-country.
 After they developed, produced, and aired the new show, they conducted research to ascertain whether their curriculum goals were met, just as was done in the U.S. after the first season of Sesame Street.
 According to producer Nadine Zylstra, they faced unusual challenges rarely experienced in the U.S. For example, riots and conflicts between Serbs and Albanians in 2004 delayed production of the Kosovo co-production for three months.
 In 2005, a nationwide strike in Bangladesh temporarily stalled production of their show.

 When countries were not able to afford creating original co-productions, the Workshop provided alternatives for them.
 They created Open Sesame, a series with no specific cultural references in it and, as Horne described, "universally acceptable material".
-The show was also broadcast on U.S. military bases.
+The show was also broadcast on American military bases.
 The Workshop's library of Muppet skits, short films, and animations were sold to many countries and were either broadcast in English or dubbed in the local language.
 According to Gikow, it often served as the basis for the creation of new material for their own co-productions.
 As of 2009, the Workshop opened its entire library of episodes, short films, and animations created all over the world so that poorer countries could use and adapt them for their purposes.